 Once you’ve finished setting up your quiz survey questions remember the following:

-- Then press the start button next to the quiz name.
+- Then press the 'Start Survey' button at the bottom of the survey.
 This will enable your participants to start answering the questions.

 To see the quiz scores and identify a winner(s), run your data report after the quiz survey is stopped and all responses are collected.